Ottoman–Ethiopian War (1557–1589): Ottoman invasion

-The Ottomans invaded the Kingdom of Medri Bahri, now modern-day Eritrea, in 1557 with a force of 3,000 janissaries, 1,000 horsemen who were sent from Egypt, and in addition to the men Ozdemur brought with him from Suakin First, they captured Massawa, Hirgigo and Beylul then moved inland and captured the regional capital of Debarwa from the Abyssinian Kingdom, he built masjids, a large mosque, and "established a fort [...] with 'a long wall and very high tower... filled with vases of gold and silver, precious stones", and other valuables that were obtained by looting, extractions on trade, and the imposition of a poll tax on the local population.
+The Ottomans invaded Medri Bahri, now modern-day Eritrea, in 1557 with a force of 3,000 janissaries, 1,000 horsemen who were sent from Egypt, and in addition to the men Ozdemir brought with him from Suakin.
+First, they captured Massawa, Hirgigo and Beylul then moved inland and captured the regional capital of Debarwa from Abyssinia.
+He built masjids, a large mosque, and "established a fort [...] with 'a long wall and very high tower... filled with vases of gold and silver, precious stones", and other valuables that were obtained by looting, extractions on trade, and the imposition of a poll tax on the local population.
 Ozdemir Pasha had also captured the northern and north-west parts of Ethiopia.
 A fort was also constructed at Hergigo; a planned fort at Massawa had to be abandoned due to a lack of suitable building materials.
 Debarwa was then given to the local noble Ga'éwah, the sister of Ahmed ibn Ibrahim al-Ghazi's mother-in-law.
 According to Cengiz Orhonlu, Debarwa was intended to be the "base of penetration of [...]
 Ethiopia", but had to be abandoned for several reasons.
 Reinforced by an army dispatched by Emperor Gelawdewos, the forces with Bahr Negus Yeshaq decisively scored a victory against the Ottomans, recapturing Debarwa and seizing the immense treasure the invaders piled.

 The Ottomans at this point made a change in tactics, opting to pit Ethiopian rulers against each other in order to achieve their conquest, rather than invading unilaterally.
 They had employed this same tactic earlier in the Balkans: absorbing local entities through local rulers due to a shortage of manpower (here because of its peripheral nature and problems with the Safavids and in the Mediterranean) rather than direct conquest.
 The Bahr Negash Yeshaq had bad relations with Emperor Menas, who had just assumed the throne, so in 1561 he revolted against Menas, but the following year he was defeated in battle.
 Yeshaq then fled to the Ottomans and promised to cede them Debarwa, Massawa, Arqiqo, and all the land in between in return for their help.
 On April 20th 1562, Osman Pasha defeated Menas in a battle at Enderta in the Southern Tigray region.
 Gunpowder weapons played a crucial role in the Ottoman victory.
 Yeshaq and the Emperor later made peace, and the Ottomans withdrew from Debarwa in 1572, which Yeshaq quickly occupied, but he returned it to the Ottomans as a result of the earlier agreement.
 Lobo stated that the Turks and the Bahr Negash joined forces against him, defeated him, and ruined his army so thoroughly that he could no longer hold the campaign; he was forced to hide in the mountains, where he led a wandering and languishing life until his death in 1563.
 An alliance with the Sultanate of Adal was also in the works.